 I had Riley Gaines on the other day.

-We become fast friends.
+We've become fast friends.

-She's doing a great job in front of Congress testifying that of course men and women are different.
+She's doing a great job in front of Congress testifying that, of course, men and women are different.

-Um I'm 56.
+I'm 56.

 And I'm old and tired.

-I gotta give it to you, buddy.
+I got to give it to you, buddy.

-You're way past my my school.
+You're way past my school.

 Don't know about that.

-But but having said all of that, I mean, for God's sakes, why can't we stop this make-believe that these aren't men that are competing against women?
+But having said all of that, I mean, for God's sakes, why can't we stop this make-believe that these aren't men that are competing against women?

-There's something else you have to keep in mind though.
+There's something else you have to keep in mind, though.

-Women defines who we are as a culture, and we're gonna sit back and let them take advantage of that.
+And we're going to sit back and let them take advantage of that.

-It's not gonna happen.
+It's not going to happen.

 And I'll tell you, my dad's generation would think this is ludicrous.